SirSplat/pgtapme/README.md

     Files=2479, Tests=26589, 79 wallclock secs ( 4.09 usr  2.30 sys + 44.94 cusr  5.06 csys = 56.39 CPU)
     Result: FAIL

 And there you have it.
-A complete suite of pgTAP tests, just what DBA's always wanted developers todo - DEVELOP DATABAE DDL TESTS :)
+A complete suite of pgTAP tests, just what DBA's always wanted developers todo - DEVELOP DATABASE SCHEMA TESTS :)

+I've provided the original [pgtapme-v1.0.tgz](pg_prove/pgtapme-v1.0.tgz) for reference.

 # Whats coming next?
 * Add a scraper to get the pgTAP available tests from []()